APLConfiguration

 func publicKey() -> String

-Override if required.
-Return YES if invalid digital signatures are allowed to apply configuration, or NO if only a correct digital signature is acceptable.
+Return YES if invalid digital signatures are allowed to apply configuration (Debug builds), or NO if only a correct digital signature is acceptable (Release builds).

 For Swift, ensure that DEBUG is defined in your: App target ‣ Build Settings ‣ Swift Compiler - Custom Flags ‣ Active Compilation Conditions for the Debug build configuration.